ag2816/TorontoWalks/README.md

 Once all the other pieces were working, I wanted to add a "find best walk" option that would try to find a walk that most closely matched your interests without being tied to a starting point.

 **Challenge**: Given that the "best matches" for a user's interests are spread out all over the city, how do I find a cluster of geographically close items?
-Generally there won't be enough points in one area to make a complete walk, so need to flesh out with additional stops
+Generally there won't be enough points in one area to make a complete walk, so it will have to be fleshed out with additional stops

 **Approach**

-* The function tries to find a cluster of relevant stops among the top 20 best matches (or fewer if the user's preference only matched with a very small subset of stops)
+* As for a "normal walk", the tool first measures similarity between the POIs and the user's specified interests.
+But it then tries to find a cluster of relevant stops among the top 20 best matches (or fewer if the user's preference only matched with a very small subset of stops)
 * extracts the lat / long of the first of those clustered stops and returns it as the starting point for a "regular" walk generation
 * idea is that the find_points_in_area function should include the other stops in area since they're highly similar (attempting to simplify problem)